salonigoel29/Olympics-Win-Win-Analysis-Using-R/README.md

 (1) Increase participation in certain “niche” sports that currently have comparatively less participation.
 (2) Equalize male &amp; female participation in certain sports.
 (3) Provide more scholarships to emerging countries that show promise to earn more medals.

+Why?
+Taking a more active role builds on the philanthropy of the IOC, and, allows the IOC to achieve multiple objectives at the same time.

+Approach: We’ll use statistical, visual analysis, and data science techniques to bring this data to life.
+We will connect data about athletes with information about their home country and employ the muscle of R to find meaningful correlations and insights.